Brewster F2A Buffalo: Finland

-In four batches the B-239E was shipped initially to Bergen, in Norway, in January and February 1940 from New York City.
+In four batches the 239 was shipped initially to Bergen, in Norway, in January and February 1940 from New York City.
 The crated fighters were then sent by railway to Sweden and assembled by SAAB at Trollhättan, northeast of Gothenburg.

-After delivery of the B-239E, the Finnish Air Force added armored backrests, metric flight instruments, the Väisälä T.h.m.40 gunsight, and four .50 in machine guns.
-The top speed of the Finnish B-239s, as modified, was 297 mph at 15675 ft, and their loaded weight was 5820 lb.
+After delivery of the 239, the Finnish Air Force added armored backrests, metric flight instruments, the Väisälä T.h.m.40 gunsight, and four .50 in machine guns.
+The top speed of the Finnish 239s, as modified, was 297 mph at 15675 ft, and their loaded weight was 5820 lb.

-In February 1940, pilot Lieutenant Jorma "Joppe" Karhunen flight-tested the first B-239 to become operational in Finland.
+In February 1940, pilot Lieutenant Jorma "Joppe" Karhunen flight-tested the first 239 to become operational in Finland.
 Unfamiliar with the aircraft, he burned out the engine while flying very low at high speed; crashing on a snow-covered field, damaging the propeller and some belly panels.
 Initially unimpressed, the Finns later witnessed a demonstration by a Brewster test pilot, who was able to stay on the tail of a Finnish Fiat G.50 Freccia fighter from Italy; although the Fiat fighter was faster in level flight, the Brewster could out-turn it.

-None of the B-239E fighters saw combat in the Winter War (1939–1940).
+None of the 239 fighters saw combat in the Winter War (1939–1940).
 However, five of the six delivered during the war became combat-ready before it ended.

-The B-239E was never referred to by the name Buffalo in Finland; it was known simply as the Brewster, or by the nicknames Taivaan helmi ("sky pearl") or Pohjoisten taivaiden helmi ("pearl of the northern skies").
+The 239 was never referred to by the name Buffalo in Finland; it was known simply as the Brewster, or by the nicknames Taivaan helmi ("sky pearl") or Pohjoisten taivaiden helmi ("pearl of the northern skies").
 Other nicknames were Pylly-Valtteri (lit. "butt-walter"), Amerikanrauta ("American hardware" or "American car") and Lentävä kaljapullo ("flying beer-bottle").
-The total of 44 examples of the B-239E fighters used by the FAF received serial numbers BW-351 to BW-394.
+The total of 44 examples of the 239 fighters used by the FAF received serial numbers BW-351 to BW-394.